univention/univention-corporate-server/doc/manual/appendix/variables.rst

    information, see :ref:`windows-sysvolshare`.

-.. envvar:: saml/idp/authsource

-   Allows Kerberos authentication at the SAML identity provider.
-Change to ``univention-negotiate`` to activate.
-The default is ``univention-ldap``.

 .. envvar:: saml/idp/entityID/supplement/[identifier]

    Activates additional local identity providers for SAML on a UCS system serving as UCS Identity provider.
 To activate set the value to ``true``.

-.. envvar:: saml/idp/negotiate/filter-subnets

-   Allows to restrict the Kerberos authentication at the SAML identity provider to certain IP subnetworks in the `CIDR notation
-   <w-classless-inter-domain-routing_>`_, for example
-   :samp:`127.0.0.0/16,192.168.0.0/16`.

-.. envvar:: saml/idp/selfservice/account-verification/error-descr

-   Configures the error message description text for the :program:`Self Service`.
-The text shows up for users that login through SSO with an unverified and self registered user account.
-For more information, see :ref:`user-management-password-changes-by-users-selfregistration-account-verification`.

-.. envvar:: saml/idp/selfservice/account-verification/error-title

-   Configures the error message title for the :program:`Self Service`.
-The title shows up for users that login through SSO with an unverified and self registered user account.
-For more information, see :ref:`user-management-password-changes-by-users-selfregistration-account-verification`.

 .. envvar:: saml/idp/selfservice/check_email_verification